fcambus/logswan/README.md

   plans to format or round them

 Logswan is written with security in mind and is running sandboxed on OpenBSD (using pledge).
+Experimental seccomp support is available for selected architectures and can be enabled by setting the `ENABLE_SECCOMP` variable to `1` when invoking CMake.
 It has also been extensively fuzzed using AFL and Honggfuzz.

 ## Features